-ISM depends on a service partition on the server that you are managing.
+Some features of ISM depend on a service partition on the server that you are managing.
 The service partition is a special disk partition on the system drive that contains a ROM-DOS[†] operating system and DOS-based utilities, including the System Setup Utility, FRU/SDR Load Utility, and Remote Diagnostics.
 The server can be booted to the service partition, either locally or remotely, to provide access to the utilities.

-For more information on Intel Server Management and the individual ISM applications, see the ISM CD or the System Resource CD.
+For more information on Intel Server Management and the individual ISM applications, see the ISM CD.